All Episodes

 Now, for example, I like comedy.

-I think I think Chris Rock is hilarious.
+I think Chris Rock is hilarious.

 I just think he's funny.

-He's got the energy, paces back and forth around the stage, uh, says a lot of jokes that if you ever said it on radio and TV, you'd be fired in 20 seconds.
+He's got the energy, paces back and forth around the stage, says a lot of jokes that if you ever said it on radio and TV, you'd be fired in 20 seconds.

-Um and I laugh.
+And I laugh.

-I hear jokes about Irish people on my I laugh.
+I hear jokes about Irish people.

-Because I know they're jokes.
+I laugh because I know they're jokes.

-And then you got this other whole group of people, you know, but if you're a political commentator, every single, especially a conservative, there are people that are paid to watch every minute I'm on TV, listen and record every minute I'm on radio of every single day in the hopes that I say one dumb, stupid thing that they can take out of context that they can chop together and then use to try and attack my advertisers.
+But if you're a political commentator, every single, especially a conservative, there are people that are paid to watch every minute I'm on TV, listen and record every minute I'm on radio of every single day in the hopes that I say one dumb, stupid thing that they can take out of context that they can chop together and then use to try and attack my advertisers.

 Basically, they want to silence my voice.